Why Study School Psychology at TWU?

 - A 3.0 overall GPA average for the last 60 semester credit hours of undergraduate work and/or a graduate GPA of 3.5.

 How to Apply

 - Apply for admission to the TWU Graduate School.

-- Collect and submit the following documents as separate pdf files in ONE email to firstname.lastname@example.org with the subject line (YOUR LAST NAME)-(YOUR FIRST NAME)-(SSP).
+- Collect and submit the following documents as separate pdf files in ONE email to firstname.lastname@example.org with the subject line (YOUR LAST NAME)-(YOUR FIRST NAME)-(PHD IN SCHOOL PSYCHOLOGY).
 Please attach all items as PDFs.

 - Three academic or professional references should submit letters of recommendation as PDFs on institutional or organization letterhead to email@example.com.
-Recommenders should include student name and "SSP" in the subject line.
+Recommenders should include student name and "Ph.D. in School Psychology" in the subject line.

-The SSP in School Psychology prepares graduates to meet Texas State Board of Examiners of Psychologists (TSBEP) training requirements for the Licensed Specialist in School Psychology (LSSP) license, as set forth in TSBEP Board rule 463.9.
-Graduates must also pass the required exams, the National School Psychology Examination and Jurisprudence Examination, and complete the requisite LSSP application.
+The PhD in School Psychology prepares graduates to meet the Texas State Board of Examiners of Psychologists (TSBEP) training requirements for both the Licensed Psychologist (LP) and the Licensed Specialist in School Psychology (LSSP) licenses, as set forth in TSBEP Board rule 463.10 (LP) and Board rule 463.9 (LSSP).
+Graduates must also pass the required exams (for LP - the Examination for Professional Practice in Psychology; for LSSP - the National School Psychology Examination; and for both licenses the Jurisprudence Examination), and complete the requisite LP/LSSP application(s).
 If you are a resident of another state, contact our department to determine whether our program fulfills licensure training requirements in your home state.

 Page last updated 3:52 PM, November 4, 2022